Fingal: Governance and politics

 Fingal County Council is the local authority for the county, established on 1 January 1994 by the same law that created the county.
 It succeeded the functions of Dublin County Council in the former electoral county of Fingal, which was abolished by the Local Government (Dublin) Act 1993.
 It is one of four councils in the traditional County Dublin.
 The County Hall is in Swords, with another major office in Blanchardstown.
 The county administration is headed by a Chief Executive, leading a team of functional heads and directors of services.
 The county council is governed by the Local Government Act 2001.
 The council has 40 elected members who are elected by single transferable vote in elections held every 5 years.

 Fingal County Council sends three representatives to the Eastern and Midland Regional Assembly.

-For elections to Dáil Éireann, the following Dáil constituencies are wholly contained within the county: Dublin Fingal (5 seats); Dublin West (4 seats).
-Parts of the following constituencies are also contaned in the county: Malahide and Howth in Dublin Bay North (5 seats); and small parts of Mulhuddart in Dublin North-West (3 seats).
+For elections to Dáil Éireann, the following Dáil constituencies are wholly contained within the county: Dublin Fingal West (3 seats); Dublin Fingal East (3 seats); Dublin West (5 seats).
+Parts of the following constituencies are also contained in the county: Malahide and Howth in Dublin Bay North (5 seats); and small parts of Mulhuddart in Dublin North-West (3 seats).